 The History of the Cards

-The fascinating science of the cards, which incorporates astrology and numerology, is believed to date back to the days of Atlantis.
-The oldest printed material known comes to us from Olney H. Richmond, a man who published information about the cards in 1893 in his first book, “The Mystic Test Book.”
+Cardology, the fascinating science of the cards that incorporates astrology and numerology, is believed to date back to the days of Atlantis.
+The oldest printed material known comes to us from Olney H. Richmond, a man who published information about the true meaning of the playing cards back in 1893 in his first book, “The Mystic Test Book.”
 It was given this title because everything inside could actually be tested for its validity.
 He gave some miraculous demonstrations for the newspaper reporters who came to see and understand his work.

 Olney Richmond (born February 22, 1844 in Grand Rapids, Michigan) was the chief of the Order of the Magi, which he officially resurrected in the upper Midwest in the late 19th century.
 Richmond was a Civil War veteran who was told of the Order by a mysterious stranger one night while he stood guard duty at Nashville.
 This stranger told him that he was to be his successor and eventually passed on to him the teachings of the Magi.
 Further, he told Richmond that he would pass through many battles in the course of the war, but that no harm would come to him.
 This proved to be true.

 The Order of the Magi was the star religion of the ancient Chaldeans.
 It is said that this tradition existed 20,000 years before the birth of Christ.
 Indeed it was held that the three Magi of the Bible were members of this order and that Christ himself later became an initiate.
 Richmond held that the Order had centers in not only Chaldea, but also Egypt and Persia.
 He also held that Pythagoras, one of the most famous and controversial ancient Greek philosophers who lived from ca. 570 to ca. 490 BCE, was a Grand Master of the Order (by way of the Egyptian temple).